foundation-for-environmental-monitoring/ffem-app-integration-sample/README.md

 ____________

-# If ffem Match app is not installed
+# If ffem Match app is not installed on user's phone
-- If ffem Match is not installed on the phone then you can request the user to install them
+- If ffem Match is not installed then you can request the user to install from https://play.google.com/store/apps/details?id=io.ffem.match
-- e.g. you could provide the link to the app install page https://play.google.com/store/apps/details?id=io.ffem.match

 ![app not found](https://github.com/foundation-for-environmental-monitoring/ffem-app-integration-sample/assets/4124856/370eeda9-66e7-45ec-9d36-b6df8de3f3b6)